jhaak1/statistics/README.md

-This repository includes an html R Markdown file that gives an example of how I tyically approach principal component analysis (PCA).
+This repository includes a PDF R Markdown file that gives an example of how I tyically approach principal component analysis (PCA).
 In this analysis, I used Z-scores to scale the data, although center log-ratios can sometimes do a better job of separating the data.